bank-vaults/secret-sync/README.md

 > Consider a situation where Dev teams need access to secrets from different environments.
 > Ops teams can provide access to secrets in the form of a sandboxed environment (e.g. new Vault instance) synced only with secrets Devs require; all in GitOps way.

-## 🚀 Getting Started
+## Getting Started

 To get familiarized, we will show how you can use Secret Sync to answer two questions:

 - How do I sync secrets from one store to another?
 - How do I consume secrets to bootstrap my configs?

-To answer the first question, we shall create some local secrets and synchronize them into Vault.<br>
+To answer the first question, we shall create some database secrets and synchronize them into Vault.<br>
-For the second question, we will use some secrets from Vault to create a config file for DB access.
+For the second question, we will use some secrets from Vault to create an access file for an application.

 ### 1. Prepare environment